cg-tuwien/VulkanLaunchpad/README.md

 and pass it to `vklInitFramework` to let Vulkan Launchpad do all internal memory allocations via VMA henceforth.

 Further information about VMA can be found in [VMA's documentation](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/).

+### Pipeline Hot-Reloading

+Pipeline hot-reloading (also known as "shader hot-reloading") is a feature which can be very handy especially during shader development.
+It allows to reload existing graphics pipelines (referred to through `VkPipeline` handles) during application runtime, without the need to restart the application.
+Pipeline hot-reloading in Vulkan Launchpad can be configured to be triggered through a keyboard shortcut, such as `F5` or `Ctrl+R`.

+**To enable pipeline hot-reloading in code:**
+- Add a call to `vklEnablePipelineHotReloading(window, GLFW_KEY_F5);` before your render loop to register the `F5` key to trigger pipeline hot-reloading.
+The first parameter is expected to be a GLFW window pointer of type `GLFWwindow*`.
+- _Important:_ Use `vklCmdBindPipeline` as replacement for the Vulkan API's [`vkCmdBindPipeline`](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdBindPipeline.html) function.

+_Note:_ The call to `vklEnablePipelineHotReloading` is optional.
+Pipeline hot-reloading can also be triggered manually through `vklHotReloadPipelines`.